apache/ignite/modules/jcl/README.txt

-Apache Ignite JCL Module
+GridGain JCL Module
 ------------------------

-Apache Ignite JCL module provides GridLogger implementation that can delegate to any logger based on Jakarta Commons Logging (JCL).
+GridGain JCL module provides GridLogger implementation that can delegate to any logger based on Jakarta Commons Logging (JCL).

 To enable JCL module when starting a standalone node, move 'optional/ignite-jcl' folder to